showclix/ShowClixClientPHP/README.markdown

 The ShowClix REST API promotes hyperlinking in resources representations.
 This helps naturally expose the API and relationships among Resources.
 When you find another URI in a representation, this typically means that it is hyperlinking to another resource in ShowClix.
 Consider the Seller representation below.
 Notice that the last attribute, event, has a URI for its value.
 This actually links to another representation, a list of all events that belong to this seller.

     {"seller_id":"6","first_name":"Joe","organization":"Showclix","last_name":"Schmoe","events":"https:\/\/api.showclix.com\/rest.api\/Seller\/6/\events"}

-## Public vs. Private ##
-The ShowClix REST API supports two access levels, Public and Private.
-Public access to the API does not require SSL authentication and does not require that the client accessing the data is the owner of the API.
-As a result, the public access to the API is very limited and can only perform safe operations (e.g. GET, OPTIONS, HEAD) at the moment.
-For partners that are interested in just retrieving basic event and venue data from the system, public access to the API works just fine.
-Private access to the API allows for tighter integration (e.g. adding sellers and events to the system).
-Private access requires that you use a signed SSL Certificate (provided by ShowClix) for authentication.
-With this SSL certificate, the client can now add new Resources to the system and manipulate those Resources that the client owns.
-A client can only manipulate resources that they directly own and can create relationships between resources that they own.
-For example, a client cannot add an event to the system under a seller that they don't own.

 ## Authentication ##
 The ShowClix API uses a simple token exchange authentication system.
 All traffic to the API is served exclusively over https.